Organic FoodsSkip to the navigation

 What is organic food?

-Food that is labeled "organic" has been grown or raised without chemical fertilizers, pest killers (pesticides), weed killers (herbicides), hormones, or drugs.
+Food that is labeled "organic" has been grown or raised without synthetic chemical fertilizers, pest killers (pesticides), weed killers (herbicides), hormones, or drugs.
 Synthetic means that they are made in a lab.

 This means that farmers and ranchers who grow organic food: